hookup culture statistics

 That is of course slightly different if we look at how that is reported in the surveys by each gender:

-When asked more specifically about their own participation in the hookup culture and the participation of their classmates the answers show a bias against participation:
+When asked more specifically about their participation in the hookup culture and the participation of their classmates the answers show a bias against participation:

 • College students on average report, that 96% of their classmates actively take part in the hookup culture.

-How often do college students hookup?
+How often do college students hook up?

 • College students on average have 8 hookups during college.